-This cartel behaviour is likely to have in particular artificially increased the price of trucks throughout Europe i.e. purchasers of trucks are likely to have been illegally overcharged by the truck manufacturers.
 Any person or business affected by the trucks cartel is entitled to full compensation.
-Given the very long period of the cartel and the fact that victims can claim interest as of the day the damage occurred not only larger logistic companies or other companies with a fleet, but also companies with a relatively low number of trucks may have suffered significant damages as a result of the trucks cartel.
-CDC expects that the implementation of Directive 104/2014 into national law, which is due by the end of 2016, will facilitate the enforcement of such damage claims.
-At least from the perspective of German law applicable limitation periods are unlikely to expire before December 2017.
+Given the long period of the cartel and the fact that victims can claim interest as of the day on which the damage occurred, even companies with a relatively low number of trucks may have suffered significant damages as a result of the trucks cartel.
+CDC expects that the implementation of Directive 104/2014 into national law will further facilitate the enforcement of such damage claims.

-Please feel free to contact CDC to find out how we can assist your business.
+Please feel free to contact us to find out how CDC can assist your business.

 Avenue Louise 475